csharp-nodenetwork

 Customizing the Interface

 NodeNetwork provides options to customize the appearance and behavior of nodes and connections.
-You can create your own styles and templates for the nodes and connections in XAML.
+You can create your own styles and templates for nodes and connections in XAML.

-Here’s an example of how to customize the appearance of nodes in XAML:
+Here is an example of how to customize the appearance of nodes in XAML:

 <Style TargetType="{x:Type nodenetwork:NodeControl}">